joshpeterson/summa/book/first_part/treatise_on_the_angels/of_the_angels_in_relation_to_place/prologue.md

 (1) Is the angel in a place?
 (2) Can he be in several places at once?
 (3) Can several angels be in the same place?

-* Whether An Angel Is In A Place?
-* Whether An Angel Can Be In Several Places At Once?
-* Whether Several Angels Can Be At The Same Time In The Same Place?